fplab/ui-for-pl/src/notation.rst

 Mathematical notation is often defined informally, e.g. by example, rather than by specifying a formal syntax.
 **Programs** are exceptional mathematical structures in this regard: they are typically governed by more rigorous specifications.
 The **abstract syntax** (a.k.a. **structural syntax**) of a programming language specifies the formation rules for these structures.
 A **concrete syntax** (a.k.a. **surface syntax**) formally specifies a notation for these structures.
 Programming language specifications typically privilege a single concrete syntax, and it is common in practice to refer to this as *the* concrete syntax of the language.

+Programs construct and manipulate expressions of various types.
+Notation specific to a certain type of data is known as **literal notation** for that type.
+An instance of this notation is called a *literal*.
+For example, the concrete syntax of many programming languages allows for list literals like ``[1, 2, 3]``.

 History of Mathematical Notation
 ================================